oven-sh/awesome-bun/README.md

 - [Fluxify](https://github.com/simylein/fluxify) - A neat little library powered by Bun for building apis.
 - [GraphQL Mesh](https://github.com/urigo/graphql-mesh) - Gateway that takes any source API and exposes GraphQL.
 Runs on Bun, Cloudflare Workers, Deno, and any JS environment.
 - [bun-types](https://www.npmjs.com/package/bun-types) - Typescript with Bun.
+- [bts-buntime](https://github.com/BTS-CM/bts-buntime) - A library for interacting with the Bitshares blockchain with Bun.

 ### Utilities